 - Fret board could be better

-- Top: Solid Quilted Mahogany
+- Tenor Ukulele with Solid Quilted Mahogany Top

 If you’re a long time string instrument player, then you know that Martin guitars always produce the best sounding guitars.
 Fortunately, the same observation reflects on its ukuleles.
 Made as a tribute to the icon, Israel Kamakawiwo’ole, Martin comes up with its very own tenor ukulele that’s named after the said legendary artist.
 That being said, the Martin IZ Tenor Ukulele could be your best tenor ukulele.

 The IZ Tenor Ukulele is one beautiful tenor ukulele, inside and out.
 Made from mahogany, the IZ produces a very warm sound that will easily sweep you off your feet.
 Boasting a natural color as its finish, the IZ would be greatly appreciated by those who are fans of neutral and earthy tones.
 It also comes with Hawaiian Koa inlaid, and a single ringed rosette with black/white fiber.

 Lastly, the IZ owns a dovetailed neck joint which makes for excellent durability and enhanced playability.